Discover global hiring strategies from leading recruitment platforms

 Employee benefits

 Businesses have to provide mandatory benefits after hiring staff in Austria.
-Employee benefits include holiday pay, maternity and paternity pay, unpaid leaves, and other social security perks.
+Job benefits include holiday pay, maternity and paternity pay, unpaid leaves, and other social security perks.
 In addition, Austrian employment law grants certain parental rights, including pregnancy and parental leaves.
 As an employer, you must uphold the principle of equality by protecting employees from discrimination.

 Language requirements